0cjs/sedoc/ee/sbc.md

 Reset circuit at [Bench-1 QRG], and several more at WMC [6502 Primer:
 Reset Circuits][wmc-reset].

+There are also various devices designed to do proper resets:
-The [Maxim DS1813] reset generator (~¥120/ea on Aliexpress) is a 5 V 3-pin part that will pull down reset after a button push or voltage out-of-tolerance condition and after release/restoration will hold reset for 150 ms. AliExpress: ¥300+ in TO92, ~¥130 in SMD.
+- __[Maxim DS1813]__ reset generator: is a 5 V 3-pin part that will pull
+  down reset after a button push or voltage out-of-tolerance condition and after release/restoration will hold reset for 150 ms. AliExpress: ¥300+ in TO92, ~¥130 in SMD, sometimes cheaper, but these days often more expensive than MCP100 below.
+- __Microchip [MCP100]:__ very cheap, works properly with the 6502
+  ([schematic][f65 7619]).

-There's also the Microchip [MCP130].
-It also has an open drain output, but it doesn't appear to trigger a full-length reset pulse when the output is pulled down.
+- __Microchip [MCP130]:__ also has an open drain output, but it doesn't appear to trigger a full-length reset pulse when the output is pulled down.
 AliExpress: <¥100 in TO92; ~¥25 in SMD.

-The Microchip [MCP100] is another option that's very cheap and has a [circuit tested with the 6502][f65 7619].

 Clock Circuits